 Saturday, November 9, 2013: Ricky Rovelli became the first four-time CDYST champion when he defeated Austin Van Buren 206 - 203 at Hometown Lanes.
 Austin set four- and seven-game scoring records with 1,031 and 1,728, respectively.

 Saturday, December 14, 2013: Justin Carl became the first bowler to roll multiple 300 games in CDYST competition in route to his third career title at Del Lanes.

 Sunday and Monday, December 29 - 30, 2013: The 2013 CDYST Holiday Open saw record participation as a record-tying 49 bowlers competed and combined for 80 total entries; shattering the previous Holiday Open record by 23 entries.
 There was also a record 30 entries in the Crossover Doubles event.
 Over $2,500 in scholarships was awarded.

 Saturday, January 4, 2014: Ricky Rovelli became the first five-time CDYST champion when he defeated Justin Carl 50 - 28 in a two-frame rolloff at Alpha Lanes after they tied at 204.
 This marked the first time a stepladder finals match ended in a tie.

-Saturday, January 25, 2014: Jonathan Bowman rolled the fifth 300 game in CDYST competition at Imperial Lanes in route to his third CDYST title of the season and fourth overall.
+Saturday, January 25, 2014: Jonathan Bowman rolled the fifth 300 game in CDYST history at Imperial Lanes in route to his third CDYST title of the season and fourth overall.

 Saturday, March 1, 2014: Ricky Rovelli became the first six-time CDYST champion when he defeated Christopher Radliff 246 - 222 at Hometown Lanes.